How to Build a Barn Owl Nesting Box: Barn Owl Nest Box Plans

 Secure the roof in place with several more screws, positioning the roof so that it overhangs the nesting box evenly on all side.
 As an option, attach the roof to the back panel with a pair of small hinges, allowing easy access to the nest box by lifting the lid.

 Barn Owl Nest Box Plans

-Hanging the Barn Owl Nest Box
+Hanging the Nest Box

-Proper placement is critical to encouraging a Barn Owl to move into a new nesting box.
+Proper placement is critical to encouraging the owls to move into a new nesting box.
 Mount the nest box inside the open-air building as high as possible, away from disturbances and out of the reach of predators.
 The nest box entrance should face towards the inside of the building (not towards a wall) so that an owl flying into the building to investigate can see the nest box opening.
 After all, an owl has to find the nesting box before it can use it to raise its young.

 Add a thick layer of pine shavings to the nest box.
 Owls do not bring nesting materials to their nests, and will use the 1" to 2" deep layer of pine shavings for laying their eggs.
 The thick layer of shavings stops the eggs from rolling around the nesting box and helps to protect the eggs during incubation.
 Do not use fine sawdust or cedar shavings, which can cause respiratory problems for the young owlets.

-Don't get discouraged if a Barn Owl doesn't move into your new nesting box right away.
+Don't get discouraged if a barn owl doesn't move into your new nesting box right away.
 It can take a year or more before an owl finds the new nesting box and calls it home to raise a family.

 Barn Owl Facts